Having been asked several times for 7mm cacti I have made some basic ones, but have been unable to take decent photos since they are so small.

 The pink part is actually a seed pod.

 And then the succulent Soap Tree which grows to 20 feet tall and is found in Arizona, New Mexico, Texas and adjacent Mexico.

 These trees do not flower every year.

 Copyright: Ceynix 2008 - 2018

 The Site is not up to date because of hospitalisations.
-None of the trees shown are actually still available, and no work is currently in progress due to a broken hand.
+None of the trees shown are actually still available, and work is currently in slow progress following a broken hand.
+Bones now mended but still having problems with the soft tissue.
 Email, but please be patient if you don't receive an immediate response.